 Daxue Consulting executes preliminary research of existing data in your market, the competition, key consumer targets, and potential distribution structures.
 This short desk research (our methodology is fully adaptable to your requested timelines) will enable a full optimization of every step of the focus group research: more targeted sampling, more comprehensive discussion guidelines, better-prepared moderators, and more customized analysis.

-Daxue Consulting provides specific 30-40 m2 focus group rooms in Beijing, Shanghai, Guangzhou, Shenzhen and any city targeted in China.
+Daxue Consulting provides specific 30-40 m2 focus group rooms in Beijing, Shanghai, Guangzhou, Shenzhen, Hangzhou and any city targeted in Mainland China and Hong Kong.
 Our services include all the facilities expected for such projects:

 The focus group sample should match your requirements, but also the situation of your market in China.
 When not pre-determined by your team, we leverage our extensive experience in China as well as the preliminary research to suggest the most adapted sample of participants.
 Criteria are your needs of information, your key segments of consumers in China, and resources.